Tutorial: Criminal Court Records

 - U.S. Senator Larry Craig - Smoking Gun website

-If a criminal case goes to trial, 12 citizens will be selected to serve on the jury, along with one or more alternates (alternates are selected in case one of the regular jurors becomes ill or incapacitated or is otherwise unable to serve during the course of the trial).
+If a criminal case goes to trial, 12 citizens will be selected to serve on a jury, along with one or more alternates (alternates are selected in case one of the regular jurors becomes ill or incapacitated or is otherwise unable to serve during the course of the trial).

 Jury trials are open to the public (although jury selection, which is known as "voir dire," may be closed in some cases, and conferences between the judge and the attorneys in the case may be held in private during the trial).